Global Site

 - Information Security

-Regarding information security, NEC sets out security measures to be observed by companies we outsource to in Basic Rules for Customer-Related Work and has them make a pledge to observe those rules in order to ensure thorough implementation of countermeasures.
+Regarding information security, NEC sets out security measures to be observed by companies we outsource to in Basic Rules for Customer-Related Work.
+We ensure thorough implementation by requiring these workers to formally pledge to abide by these requirements.

-These supply chain management activities help us improve the value we provide to our customers through our business.
+Through these supply chain management activities, we are working to improve the value we provide to our customers through our business.

 Supply Chain Due Diligence